rejeep/prodigy.el/README.md

 ### SSH Tunnel

-Prodigy allows to access the current service in dynamic *lambda* properties `command` and `arg`, if you define them to get one parameter.
+Prodigy allows to access the current service in dynamic *lambda* properties `command` and `args`, if you define them to get one parameter.
 This is useful to abstract out common code into a tag, and use service properties to feed additional static data to the tag lambda.
 You can access service properties with `getf` inside of the property lambda.
-If you use this feature you have to careful not to produce endless loops -- only use `prodigy-*` accessors if you know this won't recurse into your lambda indefinitly, use `getf` if you know you can access the property at service level directly without
+If you use this feature you have to be careful not to produce endless loops -- only use `prodigy-*` accessors if you know this won't recurse into your lambda indefinitly, use `getf` if you know you can access the property at service level directly without